coreymbe/golang_reports/README.md

     * **sql** = `CREATE TABLE reports ( ID SERIAL PRIMARY KEY, certname varchar(40) NOT NULL, environment varchar(40), status varchar(40) NOT NULL, time varchar(40), transaction_uuid character varying(50) NOT NULL );`
     * **user** = (The username used for `golang_reports::database::pg_user`)

----

-Apply the server class to agent node running the database.
+Then apply the server class to agent node running the database.

 #### `golang_reports::server`